Assassination of Luis Miguel Sánchez Cerro: Assassination

-Pepetrator and aftermath
+Perpetrator and aftermath

 The entrance to the Italian Hospital where Sánchez Cerro died.

 The murderer was identified as Abelardo Mendoza Leyva.
 In the police report he is described as a young man of 19 years (that is, he was a minor according to the law at that time), with mixed-race features, of short stature and dressed humbly.
 Investigating his background, it was learned that he was a native of Cerro de Pasco, who survived in the capital by working casual jobs, preferably in bars and restaurants; that in 1931 he had joined the APRA party; and that on April 4, 1933 (that is, 26 days before the assassination) he had been released from prison, after being imprisoned for nearly a month for alleged partisan activities.
 The weapon he used was a Browning automatic pistol, which was almost new.
 The latter drew attention, since it was an expensive weapon, which a person of his condition would hardly have been able to acquire with his own resources.
 It was said that the person who incited him to commit the crime was Leopoldo Pita, a lower-ranking APRA leader, who would have acted as his advisor.

 Although Mendoza was affiliated with APRA, the party denied having any involvement in the attack, and described it as a personal and anarchist act.
 However, Armando Villanueva del Campo, a personal friend of Haya de la Torre, recognised in his book La gran persecución (co-authored with Guillermo Thorndike) that there was indeed a plot in the murder of Sánchez Cerro, in which a sector of the APRA party participated, of which Leopoldo Pita was a part.

 Villanueva also said that, talking about this event many years later with Luis A. Flores, the leader of Sanchecerrismo, he told him that, although for the government there was no doubt of APRA participation, the difficult thing was to identify which was the conspiring group behind Mendoza, since there were several groups of APRAs who had the expressed desire of killing the president.

 These groups apparently acted in isolation, without any coordination between them.
 For example, it was said that on the same day of the assassination, two APRA members, Jorge Idiáquez and Alfredo Tello, prepared hand bombs to throw at the presidential car as it passed through the Jirón de la Unión.
 All of this had happened regardless of the plan that Mendoza carried out.